architech-boards/brooklyn-board/source/CwInst.rst

 .. image:: _static/cw_work.jpg

-| make shure that setup have been installed Jungo Driver.
+| make sure that setup have been installed Jungo Driver.
 See your system configuration (righ-click on Computer --> Properties --> Device Manager)
 | if you have any troubles about, read Codewarrior install Guide

 .. image:: _static/jungo.jpg